statico/femtostats/README.md

 # femtostats

-**Update: It turns out [Cloudflare Web Analytics](https://www.cloudflare.com/web-analytics/) does everything I wanted to do except custom events for free, so I'm going to stop working on this for now.**
+**Update: It turns out [Fathom Lite](https://github.com/usefathom/fathom/) does everything I wanted to do except custom events for free, so I'm going to stop working on this for now.**

 Femtostats is a super lightweight, tiny, privacy-focused web statistics provider.